 HTML Generator

-Web Content Display
+Untitled Basic Web Content

 Timber to Tees

-Enterprising timber executives wanted to build something special in Seattle that existed now where else on the continent, whether in the United States or Canada.
+Enterprising timber executives wanted to build something special in Seattle that existed nowhere else on the continent, whether in the United States or Canada.
 Coming off World War I and a devastating influenza pandemic, these enterprising men made plans to create a private residential community that would wrap itself around 18 high-end fairways and greens, entice interested people to become homeowners and golf club members all at once.

 They first called it Union Bay Golf Course.
 In long-ago correspondence, they next referred to it as Puget Golf and Villa Club.
 Finally, they settled on the more salient Broadmoor, name that described one of the nations foremost golf resorts in Colorado's Rocky Mountains, strongly suggesting European leisure and comfort, and stood for success.